LPG price hiked to balance consumer interest, oil cos’ finances; no plan to raise petrol, diesel prices: Govt sources

 Domestic LPG price was hiked by Rs 60 per 14.2-kg cylinder on Saturday to Rs 913 in Delhi, with corresponding changes in other parts of the country; for poor households covered under the Ujjwala scheme, the effective price will be Rs 613 after accounting for the Rs 300 cash subsidy.
-This is the second hike in domestic LPG prices in 11 months.
+India has over 33 crore domestic LPG consumers; this is the second hike in domestic LPG prices in 11 months.
 In addition to domestic LPG prices, commercial LPG prices were hiked by Rs 114.5 per 19-kg cylinder to Rs 1,883 in Delhi, with corresponding changes in other parts of India.
+Commercial LPG is mostly used by restaurants and hotels.

 According to a senior government official, despite the price increase, LPG for households continues to be sold below market-linked price levels in India, and is significantly cheaper than neighbouring countries like Pakistan, Sri Lanka, and Nepal.
 The pricing calculations indicated that the required increase would have been around Rs 134 per cylinder, as per government sources.
 They also said that price increase effectively translates to a hike of just around 20 paise per person per day for a family of four based on current household LPG consumption levels in the country.